 If not, then let me tell you when RAM memory mishandles any process, like it can hold resources but is unresponsive while the code is running.

 It mainly happens when we open multiple programs and processes running in a single allocated memory in RAM.
 Sometimes it can be fixed automatically when we wait for a process and memory properly allocates it.
 If not, then we have listed the top working ways to fix the memory leak issues in Windows 11.

 How to Confirm Memory Leak Issue in Windows 11?

-We don’t want to waste your precious time as you can easily confirm a memory leak in your computer system before applying these below methods.
+We don’t want to waste your precious time, as you can easily confirm a memory leak in your computer system before applying the below methods.

 - Click on the Start button and search for Resource Monitor and open it.